jmcglone/jmcglone.github.io/_posts/2018-08-26-Basics-of-profiling-with-perf.md

 ```
 But the interesting thing is that perf doesn't just stop your application after equal time intervals.
 If it would be so, there will be no difference for sampling on various events.
 Would we sample on cycles or instructions, there will be no difference, as perf will still stop the app after equal time intervals.

-To understand what is it doing, we'll take look inside perf.data.
+To understand what is it doing, we'll take a look inside perf.data.
 If we do so we will be able to see raw samples:
 ```
 $ perf report -D
 ...